Breeze/breeze.github.io/doc-net/contextprovider.md

 The base implementation of this method simply returns the incoming dictionary unchanged.
 There is no need to call the base implementation in your override.

+<a name="SaveAuthorization"></a>

+### Save Authorization

+In your application, you will need to verify whether the user is allowed to make the changes that they've requested in the change set.

+In your BeforeSaveEntities or delegate method, you would check to see if the entities can be saved by the current user.
+If you find an entity that shouldn't be saved, you can either remove it from the change set, or throw an error and abort the save:

+    protected override Dictionary<Type, List<EntityInfo>> BeforeSaveEntities(Dictionary<Type, List<EntityInfo>> saveMap)
+    {
+        var user = GetCurrentUser();  // get user from session foreach (Type type in saveMap.Keys)
+        {
+            foreach (EntityInfo entityInfo in saveMap[type])
+            {
+                if (!UserCanSave(entityInfo, user))  // implement business rules {
+                    throw new HttpResponseException(new HttpResponseMessage(HttpStatusCode.Forbidden)
+                        { ReasonPhrase = "Not authorized to make these changes" });
+                }
+            }
+        }
+        return saveMap;
+    }

+You will need to determine whether the user should be allowed to save a particular entity.
+This could be based on the role of the user and/or some other attribute, e.g. users in the Sales role can only save Client records that belong to their own SalesRegion.

 <a name="AfterSaveEntities"></a>

 ## AfterSaveEntities